 Using this system, a search of ‘umbrella’ would be sent to the ‘high’ priority campaign, which would contain a low bid as it contains low intent search terms.
 Any high intent searches would be set as negative keywords in the high priority campaigns, and these searches would be funnelled into a lower priority campaign.
 These campaigns would then have a higher bid, as we are happier to pay more for a user who is more likely to convert.

 This system allows a much greater amount of control over our bids.
-Ben, our Account Director, explained this further in a presentation he made for our ‘Evening of Ecommerce’ event, which you can find here.
+Ben, our Account Director, explained this further in a presentation he made for our ‘Evening of Ecommerce’ event, which you can find in our presentation library.